avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 The `validationID` for validators added in `ConvertSubnetTx` is defined as the SHA256 hash of `(convertSubnetTxID,validatorIndex)`, where `validatorIndex` refers to the index into the `Validators` array of within the `ConvertSubnetTx`.

-The following serialization is defined as an `InitialSubnetValidator`:
+The following serialization is defined as a `ValidatorData`:

 ```text
 +--------------+----------+-----------+
 |       nodeID : [32]byte |  32 bytes |